 - An ElectricFlow server running on a dedicated machine has a default minimum heap memory allocation of 20% and a maximum heap memory allocation of 40%.
 This applies to either a 32 or 64-bit system. - In general, an ElectricFlow agent has a default minimum memory usage of 16 MB and a maximum memory usage of 64 MB.
-However, agents for REPO-server, Web-Server and Proxy agents needing higher settings; for details, see the KB article "KBEC-00248 - Agent Memory configuration" at https://electriccloud.zendesk.com/hc/en-us/articles/202828823-KBEC-00248-Agent-Memoryconfiguration.
+However, agents for REPO-server, Web-Server and Proxy agents needing higher settings; for details, see the KBEC-00248 - Agent Memory Configuration Knowledge Base article.